disconnectuss/MiniStore-ReduxThunk/README.md

 # React Router DOM
 React Router DOM is used for routing within the application.
 It allows you to navigate between the main page and the basket page seamlessly.

+!!
+Can be improved  with searh box, more basket features and user friendly basket icons..just wanted to try how to thunk middleware works..
+See you next! :)